We Tested 8 AI Trip Planners. Here Are the Best AI Travel Apps for 2026

 Mindtrip's pitch is simple: an AI itinerary builder where the output is a real plan you can edit, not a chat log.
 Type a prompt, get a multi-day plan with a map view, drag days around, swap any suggestion for something you prefer.
 The output looks like an itinerary, which sounds obvious until you've used three chatbots that just produce paragraphs.

 Best for: A draft itinerary you'll spend an hour editing into something that fits you.
-As a starting point with a real UI on top, it's the strongest of the pure-AI generators.
+As a starting point with a real UI on top, it's about as good as the pure-AI generators get, which still isn't a plan that's actually yours.

 GuideGeek lives where you already are: WhatsApp, Instagram DMs, or a standalone app.
 You message it the way you'd text a local friend.
 Where's safe to walk after 11pm in Bangkok?
 What's open right now near Plaza Mayor?
 Where do I get late-night ramen in Shibuya?
 It answers, and the answers are grounded in Matador Network's actual travel writing rather than pure GPT output.